Philosophy & FAQ’s

 4. How important is it for you to find common ground with other elected officials?

-5. As a member of the BC, how would you convey your honesty to tribal members?
+5. As a member of the B.C., how would you convey your honesty to tribal members?

 I will convey my honesty not only as an elected member of the Business Committee, but as a member of the Quapaw Nation mostly through my actions.
-There are several ways that I can do this.

-If I am incorrect about something and it is brought to my attention, I will be grateful for the opportunity to correct any mistakes I may have made.
+If I am incorrect with something and it is brought to my attention, I will be grateful for the opportunity to correct any mistakes I may have made.
 I will accept responsibility and attempt to make any appropriate corrections that can be made.

 Likewise, I will also hold others accountable when the situation warrants it.
 I will never compromise my integrity and ethics, especially if it could be harmful to the people of the Quapaw Nation.